Find out how to become a registered nurse at USask!

 Indigenous students

 To help Indigenous nursing students become successful nurses, the University of Saskatchewan Community of Indigenous Nursing (UCIN) will help you learn about careers in the field of health and find support and advising while you complete your BSN.
-UCIN nursing advisors in Saskatoon, Regina and Prince Albert work with students at all sites to build community and provide advisement and support.
+The UCIN nursing advisor in Prince Albert works with students at all sites to build community and provide advisement and support.
 Although UCIN primarily supports Indigenous students through their nursing education, support is extended to all nursing students when needed.

 The College of Nursing designates 16.6% of seats for Indigenous candidates who meet the minimum entrance requirements.